Foxconn announces U.S. manufacturing plant in Wisconsin

 Tai Jeng-wu, CEO of Foxconn's Japanese unit Sharp Corp (6753.T), said in June that six U.S. states were being evaluated for a possible location for a plant to make displays.

-The United States has added 70,000 manufacturing jobs since November, to nearly 12.4 million, but has not added any net factory jobs in the last two months, according to the Bureau of Labor Statistics.
+The United States has added 70,000 manufacturing jobs since November, bringing the total to nearly 12.4 million, but has not added any net factory jobs in the last two months, according to the Bureau of Labor Statistics.

+Overall only 8.0 percent of U.S. workers are employed in manufacturing, down from 22 percent in 1970 due to the impact of technological change and the growth of global supply chains.

 Trump told the Wall Street Journal on Tuesday that Apple Chief Executive Tim Cook has committed to build three big manufacturing plants in the United States.
 Apple did not comment.